 Belgium incurred the highest trade surpluses with the following countries.

-Among Belgium’s trading partners that generate the greatest positive trade balances, Belgian surpluses with Nigeria (up 124%), Egypt (up 77%) and Poland (up 68.5%) grew at the fastest pace from 2020 to 2021.
+Among Belgium’s trading partners that generate the greatest positive trade balances, Belgian surpluses with the United Kingdom (up 47.4%), Poland (up 40.4%) and the United Arab Emirates (up 35.8%) grew at the fastest pace from 2023 to 2024.

 These positive cashflow streams clearly indicate Belgium’s competitive advantages with the above countries, but also represent key opportunities for Belgium to develop country-specific strategies to optimize its overall position in international trade.